thefrosty/custom-login/README.md

 > <strong>Support</strong><br>
 > [Austin](http://austin.passy.co) and the [Frosty Media](https://frosty.media/) team will always try our best to
 > support the Custom Login plugin on the WordPress.org forum, but please note that we cannot guarantee a response in a
 > timely manner.
-If you have an issue we would appriciate you using GitHub or purchasing priority support on our site.
+If you have an issue we would appreciate you using GitHub or purchasing priority support on our site.
 >
 > Any extensions purchased on [Frosty Media](https://frosty.media/) (not hosted on WordPress.org) will not be supported
 > on the WordPress.org forum.
 You can always browse our *small* but growing [documentation](https://frosty.media/docs) for